 - Arrange for the submission of two letters of recommendation.
 The letters should be from individuals such as college professors or others who can comment on your intellectual abilities and academic performance.
 If you have been out of school for a number of years, you may submit letters of recommendation from an employer.
 Letters of recommendation should be sent directly to the Law School Admission Council.
 Additionally, two Law School Admisson Council evaluations are recommended but not required.

 Master of laws (LL.M.) applicants

-If at any point in the LL.M. application process you encounter difficulties, contact Olive Hyman, assistant to the director of graduate studies, at (313) 577-0088 or email@example.com.
+If at any point in the LL.M. application process you encounter difficulties, contact Olive Hyman, faculty secretary, at (313) 577-0088 or email@example.com.